yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-secure-clusters/managed-ear.md

 ## Encrypt a cluster using a CMK

-You can enable EAR using a CMK for clusters in AWS and GCP as follows:
+You can enable EAR using a CMK for clusters in AWS and GCP (database version 2.16.7 and later only) as follows:

 1. On the cluster **Settings** tab, select **Encryption at rest**.
 1. Click **Enable Cluster Encryption at Rest**.